gouvisPan/TrafficNLClient/README.md

 ## Description

-A web applicaiton that displays information about the traffic situation in the Netherlands, including roadworks, speed radars and congestion.
-The app works in  conjunction with the coresponding server ( https://github.com/gouvisPan/TrafficNLServer ) which fetches all the data from the ANWB api and stores it in MongoDB.
+A web application that displays information about the traffic situation in the Netherlands, including roadworks, speed radars and congestion.
+The app works in  conjunction with the coresponding server ( https://github.com/gouvisPan/TrafficNLServer ) which fetches all the data from the ANWB api and stores it in MongoD.

 ## Features
 - User can see information about varius event types, like roadworks, radars and congestion
-- User can tweak viasualy the displaying data to match his/her needs
+- User can tweak visually the displaying data to match his/her needs
 - History data displaying option (for the past day)